aurorascharff/rsc-workshop/STEPS.md

 ### App: code client component logic

-- Search component: mention web standard way to search already working.
+- Search component: Does anybody know whats happening here?
+Comment out piece by piece, Discuss web standard way to search already working.
 Show that it works and works without js.
-- Kode contact list: extract to property and move await
-- Kode contact button: dont need to mark as use client
+Preventdefault.
 - Kode search component: default full page reload, could be a plain filter but we want to use the url, defaultvalue.
 UseTransition and batching, don't need to debounce.
 Prog-enh works.
+- Kode contact list: extract to property and move await
+- Kode contact button: dont need to mark as use client
 - Excalidraw tree

 ### LUNCH DAY 1